MicrosoftDocs/fabric-docs/docs/real-time-analytics/database-shortcut.md

 * An Azure Data Explorer cluster and database.
 [Create a cluster and database](/azure/data-explorer/create-cluster-and-database).

 > [!IMPORTANT]
-> Both the source Azure Data Explorer database and the database shortcut in Real-Time Analytics must be in the same region.
+> Both the source Azure Data Explorer database and the database shortcut in Real-Time Analytics must be in the same region, but can be in different tenants.

 ## Create an invitation token